Nachiketh1704/TaskTracker/README.md

 ## 📸 Screenshots

-> Replace these placeholders with actual screenshots after deployment

 | Login Page                                           | Dashboard View                                          |
 | ---------------------------------------------------- | ------------------------------------------------------- |
 | ![An image showing the login page](images/Login.png) | ![An image showing the dashboard](images/Dashboard.png) |